22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Fret

 These are the metal strips running throughout the fretboard and perpendicular to the strings.
-When we press the string between the fret, it reduces the length of the string, which gives a different note.
+When we press the string between the frets, the length of the string is reduced, which gives a different note.

 Strings